What Is Crystal Meth?

 - An individualised care plan that lays out a clear pathway and agreed goals for your treatment time.

-- Structured therapy input, to help identify and address the reasons why someone is addicted to Crystal Meth in the first place.
+- Structured therapy input, to help identify and address the reasons why someone is addicted to substance use in the first place.

-- Assistance with detailed life analysis to help the individual understand how they arrived at this point – what elements of life supported the development of Crystal Meth addiction, and which were voluntarily maintained.
+- Assistance with detailed life analysis to help the individual understand how they arrived at this point – what elements of life supported the development of substance abuse and addiction, and which were voluntarily maintained.

-- CBT (Cognitive Behavioural Therapy) that uses the framework of behaviour, thoughts and feelings, to understand in what ways Crystal Meth addiction has benefitted the individual to this point.
+- CBT (Cognitive Behavioural Therapy) that uses the framework of behaviour, thoughts and feelings, to understand in what ways addiction has benefitted the individual to this point.

 - …and likewise, to understand better, how addiction has *not* benefitted someone – the very negative consequences attached.